isl-org/Open3D/docs/compilation.rst

 5. Install
 ``````````

-You can install Open3D as C++ library or Python package, by building the
+Open3D can be installed as a C++ library or a Python package, by building the
 corresponding targets with Visual Studio or from the terminal.
 E.g.

 .. code-block:: bat